A Greek Paradise for Families: Exploring Georgioupolis, Crete with Kids A Greek Paradise for Families:…

 When Crete was a colony of the Republic of Venice, after the Venetian conquest in 1205–1212, the rulers of the land decided to fortify their cities, erecting fortified structures all over the island.
-Between 1320 and 1356 and shaped the port and continued working on it for hundreds of years.
-Sometimes during this period, they erected the first lighthouse.
+Between 1320 and 1356, they shaped the port and continued working on it for hundreds of years.
+Sometime during this period, they erected the first lighthouse.

 But, after the Fifth Ottoman–Venetian War – also known as the Cretan War (1645–1669) – when Crete was under Turkish occupation, the lighthouse was no longer used and decayed considerably.